binaryphile/nano/README.md

 string, this is usually done with a `return` clause in case it errors.
 This should only be done right before calling `_ret`.

-You could accomplish the same thing without `_ret` by using a indirection via `local -n ref` or `${!ref}`, but both of these allow the referenced variable name to conflict with your local variables. `_ret` prevents naming conflicts with your local variables.
+You could accomplish the same thing without `_ret` by using indirection via `local -n ref` or `${!ref}`, but both of these allow the referenced variable name to conflict with your local variables. `_ret` prevents naming conflicts with your local variables.

 Calling `_ret`, however, does unset the named variable in your function's scope.
 If the variable name is also used by one of your local